|

 “Statistics say that 60 percent of the government’s actual expenditure happens in the last three months of the fiscal year due to time that programs take to complete the budget approval and contract processes,” Pandey adds.

 Economist Bishwambher Pyakuryal said the government’s way of spending in a short term makes the eventual work of poor quality and the expected developmental benefits are lost while the state has to spend again for the same work.
 An excerpt of the mid-term review report on budget says, “Budget implementation is stuck to the process and procedures, some projects have not yet started.
 There is no harmonization between available resources and their utilization.”
+Add to the pressing and recurrent problems like failure in land acquisition, red tape, local problems, and lack of time-bound action plans of projects.

 “Many projects, including transmission line, road and irrigation projects have come across a seemingly common problem of land acquisition in the absence of a strong and timely law to deal with the issue,” adds Nirmal Hari Adhikari, the undersecretary at the Budget Division of the Ministry of Finance (MoF).